1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He abandoned Cornwallis’ defensive strategy and aggressively expanded British control.

-77. Wellesley’s Subsidiary Alliance policy led to:
+77. Wellesley’s Subsidiary Alliance policy led to___________.

 A) Loss of sovereignty for Indian states